Many or all companies we feature compensate us. Compensation and editorial

 Does Nelnet offer private or federal student loans?

-Nelnet is known primarily as a federal student loan servicer, meaning it manages loans on behalf of the Department of Education.
-It’s tasked with helping borrowers manage and repay their federal student loans.
+Nelnet is known primarily as a federal student loan servicer, meaning it manages loans on behalf of the Department of Education and helps borrowers manage and repay their federal student loans.

 Nelnet Bank is Nelnet’s private student loan company.
-Read our review of Nelnet Bank student loans if you’re interested.
+Read our review of Nelnet Bank student loans or our reviews of other private lenders if you’re interested.

 Does applying with Nelnet hurt my credit?